 The Musical Fidelity M1 DAC shares some of the same DNA as the awesome Tri-Vista 21.
-Come along as I upgrade this DAC to find out just how good she can sound.
+Come along as I upgrade this DAC and discover just how good she can sound.

 Think of the Musical Fidelity M1 DAC as the little DAC that could.
 For its very modest asking price when released, you got a lotta DAC for the money.
 You get even more on the used market now, and the changes I’ve made to this one really elevate its performance.